 Creating a New Form

-Access your forms from your account dashboard by clicking a site’s Content, then Forms on the left menu.
+Access your forms from your account dashboard by clicking Content, then Forms on the left menu.
 This link will take you there.

-Click the Add New button on the top right.
+Click the Add New button near the top.
 A pop up will appear to add a title and description to your form.

 The title and description become the form’s default heading (form title) and default paragraph (form description).
 You can always hide those in page settings where the form is being added.
 Your title should be indicative of the form’s purpose.
 For example, we always title the form added to the About Us and Contact Us pages “Contact Us” because it’s used to encourage communicating with you and your business.